 SARIEV Contemporary is a nonconventionnal multi-generational gallery founded by Katrin Sarieva and Vesselina Sarieva.
 It is considered one of the essential places for discovering strong contemporary art positions and the most recognizable Bulgarian gallery internationally.
 The gallery's program and activities have always extended beyond its physical space, as evidenced by the large number of satellite exhibitions, projects, external initiatives and collaborations in SARIEV's history.
 Specializing in contemporary Bulgarian art, the gallery has a history of building private collections, advising corporate collections and cooperating with international museums and institutions.

-SARIEV Contemporary was founded by Katrin Sarieva and Vesselina Sarieva in 2011 in Plovdiv, Bulgaria's second largest city.
-SARIEV Contemporary is the successor to the original gallery opened by the Sariev family in 2004, the Sariev Gallery, which specialised in photography and ceramics.
+SARIEV Contemporary established profile as international gallery for contemporay art between 2011 and 2012 in Plovdiv, Bulgaria's second largest city.
+SARIEV Contemporary is the successor to the original gallery opened by Sariev family in 2004, Sariev Gallery, which specialised in photography and ceramics.

-The main exhibition space of SARIEV Contemporary is in the centre of the historical city of Plovdiv next to the Ancient Odeon on Otets Paisiy Street - a street with its own rich history that allows a charming alternative to the corporate retailers on the main pedestrian walkway just one block over.
-The gallery has its own café with a library – the artnewscafé, located next to the gallery.
+The main exhibition space of SARIEV Contemporary is in the centre of the historical city of Plovdiv, next to the Ancient Odeon on Otets Paisiy Street - a street with its own rich history that allows a charming alternative to the corporate retailers on the main pedestrian walkway just one block away.
+SARIEV Contemporary gallery has its own café with a library – the artnewscafé, located next to the gallery.
 Along with the nearby ofices of Katrin and Vesselina Sarieva's Open Arts Foundation and the open summer art stage FLUCA, it forms a whole block in the city, defined as cultural centre without rooftop.